Dr Jonathan Evans

 Additional information

-I am deputy editor of The Journal of Specialised Translation (Impact Factor 2.061 [2020], SJR 1.11 [2020]).
+I am deputy editor of The Journal of Specialised Translation (Impact Factor 2.061 [2020], SJR 0.95, Q1 Linguistics and Language [2023]).

 I am on the editorial boards of:

-I am a member of the AHRC Peer Review College.
+I was a member of the AHRC Peer Review College from 2020-2023.

-I regularly peer review manuscripts for leading international journals such as Target, PMLA, The Translator, Translation Studies, TTR, Perspectives: Studies in Translation Theory and Practice, Translation Spaces, Intralinea, The Interpreter and Translator Trainer, Paralleles, Journal of Internationalization and Localization, Canadian Review of Comparative Literature, The Popular Culture Studies Journal, Literature Compass, Tulsa Studies in Women's Literature, Genre and others.
-I also review proposals and manuscripts for presses such as Cambridge University Press, Edinburgh University Press, Routledge, Palgrave Macmillan, Presses Universitaires de Nancy, John Benjamins and others.
+I regularly peer review manuscripts for leading international journals such as PMLA, Target, The Translator, Translation Studies, TTR, Perspectives: Studies in Translation Theory and Practice, Translation Spaces, Intralinea, The Interpreter and Translator Trainer, Paralleles, Journal of Internationalization and Localization, Canadian Review of Comparative Literature, The Popular Culture Studies Journal, Literature Compass, Tulsa Studies in Women's Literature, Genre and others.
+I also review proposals and manuscripts for presses such as Cambridge University Press, Edinburgh University Press, Bloomsbury Academic, Routledge, Palgrave Macmillan, Presses Universitaires de Nancy, John Benjamins and others.

 External examiner, MSc Translation Studies, University of Edinburgh, 2020-2024.